caspervonb/caspervonb.github.bak/_posts/2015-02-28-make-for-the-web-generation.markdown

 ```

 ## Optimizing Your Code
-Minification and dead code removal is another, in this case we'll just define a rule that takes the bundle target as a prerequisite and run it through uglify.
+Minification and dead code removal is another common build step.
+In this case we'll just define a rule that takes the previously defined bundle target as a prerequisite and run it through uglify, we'll do some simple substitution to get our minified bundle name based on the non-minified bundle name.

 ```make
 # We will use uglify as our optimizer